alirezasdb/astronomy-agent/README.md

 # Astronomy Agent 🪐

-A Python-based agent that searches for articles on astronomy topics across various sources (arXiv, CrossRef, PubMed, Google Scholar) and provides information about astronomical keywords.
+A Python-based agent that searches for articles on astronomy topics across various sources (arXiv, CrossRef, PubMed) and provides information about astronomical keywords.

 ## Features